 The benefit to employees does not lie in the tax deduction alone, by participating in the Workplace Giving program, employees are actively involved in their community and supporting MDA.

 For employers, Workplace Giving provides a low cost and easily administered program that can be implemented by using existing payroll systems.
-The programs simplicity, effectiveness and employee ownership, allows companies to put their corporate social values in action.
-Building strong community relationships.
+The programs simplicity, effectiveness and employee ownership, allows companies to put their corporate social values in action and building strong community relationships.

 By engaging our MD community, employers and employees in building strong community and business partnerships, we can make a difference.
-For more information on the Workplace Giving program or to discuss setting up a Workplace Giving program in your organisation please contact MDA on 9320 9555
+For more information on the Workplace Giving program or to discuss setting up a Workplace Giving program in your organisation please contact MDA on +61 3 9320 9555 or firstname.lastname@example.org

 There are two options available for incorporating a Workplace Giving program into your business, either in-house or by engaging an advisory organization.
 An in-house program is delivered through your payroll system.
 The Australian Taxation Office has a guide titled ‘How to set up a Workplace Giving program‘ which has some helpful advice.
 Alternatively, you can engage an advisory organization such as Australian Charities Fund or Charities Aid Foundation to assist in developing and managing your Workplace Giving program.